The cover art is one of the most common reasons to not have the uploaded product accepted from the start. Let's go through the easy mistakes to avoid.

 No images from other copyright holders are allowed without written permission.

-No year or dates.
+No year nor dates.

-No Store Names or special offers.
+No store names nor special offers.

-Pay attention to the quality of your picture - your song really deserves to be marketed together with a high resolution picture.
+Pay attention to the quality of your picture - your song really deserves to be marketed together with a high-resolution picture.
 The more pixels the better and an absolute minimum is 1400 x 1400pixels.

 Cover art is still an important part of presenting yourself as an artist even though it has changed over the years from the fold-out vinyl to the small digital icon of today.
 Take some time and think about how you want to portray yourself as an artist.
 Match the art with the kind of music you’re delivering.